gkremling/gofreg/cran-comments.md

 ## NOTE

 There is a NOTE about possibly invalid URLs, but I have manually verified that they work as expected.

+## Fix according to comment on previous CRAN submission

+I removed the options()-call in the vignette gofreg.R.